Albab-0001/A-Plus-Ultra-Sound-Centre/README.md

 3. Add your custom domain in your hosting platform's settings
 4. Update any necessary environment variables

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is proprietary software for A Plus Ultra Sound Centre.

 ## Support

-For support, please contact the development team or open an issue in the repository.
+For support, please contact the development team.

 ## Acknowledgments